-By FlexMedStaff and Sanju Zachariah
+By Sanju Zachariah with contributions from FlexMedStaff

 As the medical profession becomes more digitized, there are many more clerical tasks for staff.
 Rather than physicians and clinical staff spending quality time with their patients, they are forced to do an endless amount of administrative work.
 This is frustrating not only for patients but for the staff as well.
 To overcome the burden of clinical and paperwork, physicians have used medical assistants to help combat the amount of work that goes into caring for patients.